JetBrains/kotlin/FAQ.md

 ### Q: How do I run my program?

-A: Define top level function `fun main(args: Array<String>)`, please ensure it's not in a package.
-Also compiler switch `-entry` could be use to make any function taking `Array<String>` and returning `Unit` be an entry point.
+A: Define a top level function `fun main(args: Array<String>)`, please ensure it's not in a package.
+Also compiler switch `-entry` could be used to make any function taking `Array<String>` and return `Unit` as an entry point.

 ### Q: What is Kotlin/Native memory management model?

-A: Kotlin/Native provides automated memory management scheme, similar to what Java or Swift provides.
+A: Kotlin/Native provides an automated memory management scheme, similar to what Java or Swift provides.
-Current implementation includes automated reference counter with cycle collector to collect cyclical garbage.
+The current implementation includes an automated reference counter with a cycle collector to collect cyclical garbage.

-### Q: How do I create shared library?
+### Q: How do I create a shared library?

-A: Use `-produce dynamic` compiler switch, or `konanArtifacts { dynamic('foo') {} }` in Gradle.
+A: Use the `-produce dynamic` compiler switch, or `konanArtifacts { dynamic('foo') {} }` in Gradle.
-It will produce platform-specific shared object (.so on Linux, .dylib on macOS and .dll on Windows targets) and C language header, allowing to use all public APIs available in your Kotlin/Native program from C/C++ code.
+It will produce a platform-specific shared object (.so on Linux, .dylib on macOS, and .dll on Windows targets) and a C language header, allowing the use of all public APIs available in your Kotlin/Native program from C/C++ code.
-See `samples/python_extension` as an example of using such shared object to provide a bridge between Python and Kotlin/Native.
+See `samples/python_extension` for an example of using such a shared object to provide a bridge between Python and Kotlin/Native.

-### Q: How do I create static library or an object file?
+### Q: How do I create a static library or an object file?

-A: Use `-produce static` compiler switch, or `konanArtifacts { static('foo') {} }` in Gradle.
+A: Use the `-produce static` compiler switch, or `konanArtifacts { static('foo') {} }` in Gradle.
-It will produce platform-specific static object (.a library format) and C language header, allowing to use all public APIs available in your Kotlin/Native program from C/C++ code.
+It will produce a platform-specific static object (.a library format) and a C language header, allowing you to use all the public APIs available in your Kotlin/Native program from C/C++ code.

-### Q: How do I run Kotlin/Native behind corporate proxy?
+### Q: How do I run Kotlin/Native behind a corporate proxy?

-A: As Kotlin/Native need to download platform specific toolchain, you need to specify `-Dhttp.proxyHost=xxx -Dhttp.proxyPort=xxx` as compiler's or `gradlew` arguments, or set it via `JAVA_OPTS` environment variable.
+A: As Kotlin/Native needs to download a platform specific toolchain, you need to specify `-Dhttp.proxyHost=xxx -Dhttp.proxyPort=xxx` as the compiler's or `gradlew` arguments, or set it via the `JAVA_OPTS` environment variable.

-### Q: How do I specify custom Objective-C prefix/name for my Kotlin framework?
+### Q: How do I specify a custom Objective-C prefix/name for my Kotlin framework?

-A: Use `-module_name` compiler option or matching Gradle DSL statement, i.e.
+A: Use the `-module_name` compiler option or matching Gradle DSL statement, i.e.
 ```
 framework("MyCustomFramework") {
     extraOpts '-module_name', 'TheName'